Cryptic Crossword Guide

-All cryptic clues have a definition and this definition is almost always at one end or another of the clue.
+All cryptic clues have a definition.
+Normally this is a word or phrase which might otherwise be used to clue the solution in an ordinary, non-cryptic crossword.
+This definition is almost always at one end or another of the clue.
 Finding where it starts and finishes is part of the challenge.

 A cryptic clue usually has a second part as well, called the subsidiary indication.
 This also leads you to the word but it does so using some devious wordplay.
-When reading the subsidiary indication words may mean the letters that make them up, other words that mean the same thing or they may refer to an operation that you do on the other words to spell out the answer.
+In the subsidiary indication, words may mean the letters that make them up, other words that mean the same thing or they may refer to an operation that you do on the other words to spell out the answer.

 Let’s look at some specific types by way of illustration: